dyhes/zulip/docs/development/setup-advanced.md

 winsymlinks:native
 ```

-Now you are ready for [Step 2: Get Zulip code](setup-recommended.md#step-2-get-zulip-code).
+Now you are ready for [Step 2: Get Aloha code](setup-recommended.md#step-2-get-zulip-code).

 (Note: The **GitHub Desktop client** for Windows has a bug where it
 will automatically set `git config core.symlink false` on a repository
-if you use it to clone a repository, which will break the Zulip
+if you use it to clone a repository, which will break the Aloha
 development environment, because we use symbolic links.
 For that
 reason, we recommend avoiding using GitHub Desktop client to clone
 projects and to instead follow these instructions exactly.)